Enjoy the garden at Godolphin

 The King's Garden is the sixteenth century walled privy garden to Godolphin's state room, the King's Room.
 The perfect sun trap, the King's Garden is a private space for relaxing and absorbing Godolphin's tranquil atmosphere.
-Cloud-like box hedges follow neat paths, and large flowering magnolia trees provide shaded spots.
+Cloud-like box hedges follow neat paths sheltering the flowering primroses below.
+In spring admire the large flowering magnolia trees providing shaded spots to take a moment to relax and breathe.

 The King's Garden leads you in to the King's Room, open for you to visit throughout the year.
 On most days a volunteer room guide can be found in the King's Room to answer any questions about Godolphin.